 Google Tag Manager account structure

-With one Google login you can manage multiple Google Tag Manager accounts.
+Using one Google login you can manage multiple Google Tag Manager accounts.
 Usually a single Google Tag Manager account is enough for a company since you can create multiple so called containers.

-If you are using Google Tag Manager for WordPress, you have to enter this container ID only to start using Google Tag Manager on your website.
+If you are using Google Tag Manager for WordPress, you only have to enter this container ID to start using Google Tag Manager on your website.
 The container code is being placed by this plugin.
 Because of the special needs of Google Tag Manager, you may need to add a special line of PHP code into your template file but that’s all.

 Each container can contain multiple so called workspaces.
 Most of you are using the free version of Google Tag Manager that allows you to create 3 parallel workspaces.
 For the paid version (aka Google Tag Manager 360) this is unlimited.